A∴A∴: After Crowley

 Following Crowley's death in 1947, his student Karl Germer took over running the outer college of the order, but since Germer's death the situation has been less clear.
-Various lineages of the A∴A∴ survive today that claim to be descended from Crowley.
+Various lineages of the A∴A∴ survive today descend from Crowley's order.

 One such lineage descends from Crowley's student, actress Jane Wolfe (known as Soror Estai).
 Soror Estai's one student, Phyllis Seckler (Soror Meral), founded College of Thelema in 1973 and (with James A. Eshelman and Anna-Kria King) founded Temple of Thelema in 1987.
 She designated Eshelman as her successor in the Jane Wolfe branch of A∴A∴ and as chancellor of College of Thelema.
 Later, she also affirmed David Shoemaker's authority to "admit, supervise, and train" A∴A∴ initiates.